 Within the city of Charlottesville and neighboring Albemarle County, there are two city council seats, three city school board seats, city commonwealth attorney, three board of supervisor seats, and three county school board seats up for election this year.

 Nov.
 2 will be the general elections.
+Early voting is underway.

 This page will be updated frequently with election information and candidate profiles.

 For additional questions or news tips, contact reporter Charlotte Rene Woods at email@example.com

 These candidates are Democrats with no challengers.
 Gallaway and McKeel are incumbents while Andrews is new and seeking a seat that will be vacated by Supervisor Liz Palmer.

 Ned Gallaway (Rio District)

 Charlottesville Commonwealth Attorney

 Hala Ayala (D) – could not be reached

 Winsome Sears (R) – Did not follow through on interview